xuhao1/xuhao1.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD student of ECE at Hong Kong University of Science and Technology.
-My research interests lie primarily in UAV, including aerial swarm and other active topics in UAV.
+My research interests is in UAV, including aerial swarm and other active topics in UAV.

 In my spare time, I am interesting in RC modelairplane, including fixed-wing, helicopter and racing drone.